ZanMax/pocket-ai/README.md

 # pocket-ai
-AI which can run offline on some small devices.
+AI models which can run offline on some small devices.

+## Models
+- MBZUAI/LaMini-Flan-T5-783M